 One of the most common reasons a dog becomes aggressive is food.
 Food aggression can be dangerous for all family members, especially small children, who get into everything.
 To avoid this aggression, interrupt your puppy’s eating by sticking your hand in their bowl, picking up the bowl, grabbing food from the bowl, and any other ways you can get your puppy used to the idea of sharing their food.
 This will prevent food aggression or accidental biting because someone got too close at mealtime.

-Pit bull puppies are some of the cutest balls of fur out there.
+Pit Bull puppies are some of the cutest balls of fur out there.
 Secure your puppy a happy, healthy life with these training and healthy practices.
 Remember that puppy care begins with research before you even bring them home.
+Pit Bulls are a high-energy dog that needs plenty of love and attention.
+If this doesn’t seem like the right fit, you might want to consider a different breed to ensure you’re providing the best possible home for whatever pet you choose to bring into your family.